 Rules of Thumb

-- Your material shouldn't be burning
+- Your material shouldn't be burning or melting

 - Check with your bit manufacturer for a target chip size

 - Listen to your tool.
 If it doesn’t sound right, it probably isn’t.